-The Company is party to various legal proceedings arising in the normal course of business.
-The Company carries insurance, subject to specified deductibles under the policies, to protect against losses from certain types of legal claims.
-At this time, the Company does not anticipate that any of these other proceedings arising in the normal course of business will have a material adverse effect on the Company's business.
-Regardless of the outcome, litigation can have an adverse impact on the Company because of defense and settlement costs, diversion of management resources, and other factors.
+We are party to various legal proceedings and investigations arising in the normal course of business.
+We carry insurance, subject to specified deductibles under the policies, to protect against losses from certain types of legal claims.
+At this time, we do not anticipate that any of these other proceedings arising in the normal course of business will have a material adverse effect on our business.
+Regardless of the outcome, litigation can have an adverse impact us because of defense and settlement costs, diversion of management resources, and other factors.